Something threatens our way of life.

 Firstly, it’s not about criticising the modern world and we don’t need to go into the forest and live in caves.

-It’s more about living in harmony with nature and our human needs.
+It’s more about living natural lives that meet our human needs without excessive consumerism.
 It’s about having an awareness that when we look after nature, we look after ourselves.

 Simple habits for people and planet to thrive